Add text in Keynote on Mac

 Add a text box

 Text boxes are objects that can be modified like most other objects.
-You can rotate the text box, change its border, fill it with a colour, layer it with other objects and more.
-To learn more about customising a text box, see Intro to images, charts and other objects in Keynote on Mac.
+You can rotate the text box, change its border, fill it with a color, layer it with other objects, and more.
+To learn more about customizing a text box, see Intro to images, charts, and other objects in Keynote on Mac.

 Click in the toolbar.